brothers-DAO/bro-dex/README.md

 #### Order's specific accounts

 Each order is linked to a specific account for both currencies (BASE and QUOTE):
-  - This account will store the proposed amount (in BASE in case of an Ask order, in QUOTE in case of QUOTE order)
+  - This account will store the proposed amount (in BASE in case of an Ask order, in QUOTE in case of Bid order)
-  - This account will temporarily store the exchange counterpart when the order is taken. (in QUOTE when taking an Ask order, in QUOTE when taking q QUOTE order)
+  - This account will temporarily store the exchange counterpart when the order is taken. (in QUOTE when taking an Ask order, in BASE when taking a Bid order)

 **The Order's specific account must be founded externally before calling external API functions of the `core` module.**